Holland Park: Lansdowne House

-Lansdowne House, at Lansdowne Road. is a Grade II listed eight-storey building which was originally constructed in 1902-04 by Scottish architect William Flockhart, for South African mining magnate Sir Edmund Davis.
+Lansdowne House, at Lansdowne Road. is a Grade II listed eight-storey building which was originally constructed in 1902–04 by the Scottish architect William Flockhart, for the South African mining magnate Sir Edmund Davis.
 The building contained apartments and artists' workshops.
 Among the artists who had studios in the building in the early decades of the 20th century were Charles Ricketts, Charles Haslewood Shannon, Glyn Philpot, Vivian Forbes, James Pryde, and Frederick Cayley Robinson, who are commemorated on a blue plaque on the building.

 The building underwent significant alterations.
-When, in 1957, record producer Denis Preston was looking for a property in which to set up a recording studio, his assistant engineer Joe Meek found the premises, which had unusually high ceilings and a basement squash court, suitable for conversion into a studio.
-Preston, Meek and engineer Adrian Kerridge then established the studio, and made their first recordings there in 1958.
+When, in 1957, the record producer Denis Preston was looking for a property in which to set up a recording studio, his assistant engineer Joe Meek found the premises, which had unusually high ceilings and a basement squash court, suitable for conversion into a studio.
+Preston, Meek and (a year later) the engineer Adrian Kerridge then established the studio, and made their first recordings there in 1958.
 The studio was London's first independent music recording studio.
-In 1962, an enlarged control room overlooking the studio floor was opened.
+In 1962 an enlarged control room overlooking the studio floor was opened.
 Kerridge later became the studio's owner.
 The studios closed in 2006 and the building was subsequently converted into 13 self-contained apartments, while retaining a small recording studio.

+Governance

+Holland Park is part of the Kensington and Bayswater constituency for elections to the House of Commons of the United Kingdom, represented by Labour MP Joe Powell since 2024.

+Holland Park is part of the Holland ward for elections to Kensington and Chelsea London Borough Council.